 I ended up getting into several programs, but I settled on a college that was close to home, not expensive, and would get me in front of a computer learning how to do graphic design.
 The program was called “Advertising” and it was a combination of both graphic design and marketing.
 The crazy thing is that I had NO IDEA how important the marketing side of my college education would become.

 That book is titled A Soul as Cold as Frost.
 It was my debut book, and it’s a #1 Best Seller.
-The reason I was able to hit a best seller’s list, design my own cover, format my own book, build up preorders, and do just about everything else required for publishing a book…
+The reason I was able to hit a best seller’s list, design my own cover, format my own book, build up preorders, market it to the right readers, and do just about everything else required for publishing a book…

 WAS BECAUSE I WENT TO SCHOOL FOR MARKETING AND GRAPHIC DESIGN.